Manufacturers Hanover Corporation: Aftermath

 such as the SWIFT code changing from MAHA33 to CHEMUS33; similar changes were made in the CHIPS system as well as in Fedwire.

-The New York Times assessed on June 22th of 1992 that the code switchovers meant that "Quietly, ... the 180-year-old Manufacturers Hanover Trust Company ceased to exist as an independent bank."
+The New York Times assessed on June 22, 1992, that the code switchovers meant that "Quietly, ... the 180-year-old Manufacturers Hanover Trust Company ceased to exist as an independent bank."

 After that would follow the closing of some branches and the changing of the signs on the others.
 The final public vestige of the bank disappeared on April 5, 1993, when a branch on Madison Avenue in Midtown Manhattan had its Manufacturers Hanover logo replaced as part of a ceremonial event that featured a brass band.
-As one newspaper headline read, "Manny Hanny's Gone; New Chemical Lives On".
+As one newspaper headline read, "Manny Hanny's Gone; New Chemical Lives On."

 However, in many respects parts of MHT remained dominant within Chemical, such as in information systems and at the executive level.
 Indeed, one trade publication assessed that "The merged bank now seems like little more than a Chemical facade on an MHT core."
 In any case, the merger was generally viewed as a success.

-Then in 1995 it was announced that the new Chemical was buying Chase Manhattan Bank; although Chemical was the acquiring company and the nominal survivor, the merged bank adopted the Chase name, which was considered to be better known especially overseas.
+Then in 1995 it was announced that the new Chemical was buying Chase Manhattan Bank; although Chemical was the acquiring company and the nominal survivor, the merged bank adopted the Chase name, which was considered to be better known, especially overseas.
 That deal closed in 1996.

-Subsequently in the year 2000, it was announced that Chase Manhattan was merging with J.P.
+Subsequently, in the year 2000, it was announced that Chase Manhattan was merging with J.P.
 Morgan & Co. to form J.P.
 Morgan Chase & Co.
 The deal closed later that year, with 270 Park Avenue remaining the headquarters location.
-The Associated Press's coverage of the merger included an illustration of how the three decades of Manufacturers Hanover Trust's existence was part of the makeup the new financial giant.
+The Associated Press's coverage of the merger included an illustration of how the three decades of Manufacturers Hanover Trust's existence were part of the makeup of the new financial giant.